Erisa/cloudflared-docker/README.md

 ## Cloudflare Tunnel

 > **Warning**
-> Legacy Tunnels are becoming unsupported.
-You should migrate all existing legacy tunnels to Named Tunnels by October 1, 2022.
+> Legacy Tunnels are unsupported.
+You should migrate all existing legacy tunnels to Named Tunnels.

 ### Dashboard setup (Recommended)
 A  `docker-compose` example with a Zero Trust dashboard setup would be: